chenw7/Hand-Tracking/README.md

 https://github.com/chenw7/Hand-Tracking/blob/main/Hand%20Tracking%20(LR%2C%20Mid%20pt)

-11. Once you have copied the code over into your notebook, you can execute the program by clicking command+enter.
-A new window should appear from your terminal and track your hand movements using your computer's web cam.

-12. The only errors that should appear are module "[the module you're missing]" doesn't exist.
-To solve this issue, enter the following commands into your terminal.
+11. Install the necessary libraries to run the program using pip.
+Enter the following commands in your terminal.

         pip install opencv-python==3.4.8.29